Classification of Fermi-LAT sources with deep learning using energy and time spectra: Results

-Removing the significances for both series gives the same results for the mean values of our performance metrics, while their deviations slightly decrease: accuracy $97.60 \pm 0.20$ ($97.67 \pm 0.24$), F1 score $81.68 \pm 1.62$ ($81.82 \pm 2.36$) for the DNN (RNN).
-The slight decrease in uncertainty originates from the fewer inputs when not using the significances.
+Removing the significances for both series gives the same results for the mean values of our performance metrics, while their deviations slightly decrease: accuracy $97.60 \pm 0.20$ ($97.67 \pm 0.24$), F1 score $81.68 \pm 1.62$ ($81.82 \pm 2.36$), cross entropy $0.104 \pm 0.027$ ($0.079 \pm 0.011$) for the DNN (RNN).
+This originates from the fewer inputs when not using the significances.
 Since the significances do not contribute to the overall class separation, they can be seen as additional noise leading to some overfitting and thus a stronger variation on the test sets.
 We nevertheless keep the significance as input in our standard set-up, as it provides valuable information for the further classification of the PSR class into MSP and YNG, see Sec.~\ref{sec:mspyng}.

 \citet{Luo_2020} state an accuracy of $99.19 \pm 0.16$\% for the AGN vs.\ PSR classification using automated feature selection and a random forest classifier on the 4FGL sources.
-While \citet{Luo_2020} do not provide any other performance measures, we achieve comparable results on the accuracy, without the need to extract and select features from the catalog.
+While \citet{Luo_2020} do not provide any other performance measures, we achieve comparable results on the accuracy, without the need to extract and select features from the catalogue.